K-Quant/HiDy/README.md

 We present multiple benchmarking results for SMP and FFD tasks to foster community involvement in HiDy paper.

 ## SMP Demo
 The [Website](http://143.89.126.57:8003/demo.html) provides users with various stock movement prediction models with backtesting.
-Among them, HIST and NRSR have equipped with HiDy dataset.
+Among them, HIST and NRSR are equipped with HiDy dataset.